 She is passionate about promoting student and teacher voice, engaging early adolescent students, sharing the power of project-based and service learning, and creating inclusive communities where joy, courageous conversations and kindness are the norm.

 She lives in central Vermont with her husband and two daughters.

-- How to make real, sustainable change in the Northeast Kingdom
+- Connecting students to community in the Northeast Kingdom

 - How to throw culminating events — online!